-RULE 9019-1 SETTLEMENT & AGREED ORDERS
+RULE 9019-1 SETTLEMENT & AGREED ORDERS Compromise or Settlement; Arbitration

 Filing Procedures.
 In an adversary proceeding, a motion for approval of a settlement shall be filed in the adversary case and served on all parties in the adversary case.
 Notice of the motion for approval of a settlement shall be filed in the main case and served on all parties entitled to receive notice.